immdipu/withAmpersand-docusaurus/docs/docs/index.md

 :::note[🗺️ On the roadmap]

-&nbsp; &nbsp; &nbsp; Self-hosted version of the Ampersand Integration Service
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Self-hosted version of the Ampersand Integration Service

 :::